 Other than its occasional use as a polling station, it is a well-used community resource with two halls.
 The smaller of the two is in extension at the back, the Jack Poole Annexe, is in memory of a former ‘caretaker’ of the Hall.
 Jack was a genuinely community spirited man, looking after the Hall but reporting any dumped rubbish, street lights out and the like – he badgered Lewisham Council until the problem was sorted out.

-Jack used to live in my street and if he was still alive would have almost certainly have had a Labour Party poster displayed in his window; he always did whatever the election.
+Jack used to live in my street and if he was still alive would have almost certainly have had a Labour Party poster displayed in his window – he always did whatever the election and he sometimes had ‘committee rooms’ there.
 I’ll undoubtedly think of him as I pass his house, it is still his in my mind, on my way to cast my vote.